skarlekar/fargate-patterns/README.md

 ## AWS Fargate - the Good, Bad & Ugly
 ###  Good & Bad: Pay Per Use
-Fargate is a good choice if you are leaving a lot of compute power and memory foot-print unused.
+Fargate is a good choice if you are leaving a lot of computing power and memory foot-print unused.
 Unlike ECS or EKS, you only pay for the compute and memory that you actually use.
 It also integrates well with other AWS services allowing you to schedule tasks and run them based on events while automatically fading them out when not in use.

 While Fargate provides you an opportunity to cut costs by charging you only for the time your container is running, the average per-hour cost for running Fargate is more than the per-hour cost of running ECS or EKS in spite of [major price reduction in Jan 2019](https://aws.amazon.com/blogs/compute/aws-fargate-price-reduction-up-to-50/) proving once again that there is no free lunch.
 The cost differential is the price you pay for not having to deal with the complexity of managing infrastructure or investing in time and resources to deal with the cluster management that comes with the traditional solutions.